statamic/docs/content/collections/docs/caching.md

 php please stache:refresh
 ```

-The are settings you can configure to improve the performance of the stache, just like with a relational database.
+There are settings you can configure to improve the performance of the stache, just like with a relational database.
 [Learn more about the Stache](/stache) and it's various settings.

 :::tip
 **You cannot disable the stache** &mdash; it is critical architecture.